CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

 # Introduction to `pytest` Fixtures

-Tests often require some amount of setup.
-It is also often the case that different tests require the same setup.
-To handle the initialization of our test function, we can use fixtures.
+Tests often require some initial setup, and it is often the case that different tests require the same setup.
+To handle the initialization of our test functions, we can use fixtures.

 In this blog post, we'll be looking at the basics of `pytest` fixtures, how to write them, and some of the ways in which they can be configured.